Unemployment Q&A with the Texas Workforce Commission

 Proffer: How much was the AT&T contract?

 Those are ... ceilings for us.
-They're not, you know, we're not going to write a check for $7 million and say, 'Okay, here to you.'
+They're not, you know, we're not going to write a check for $7 million and say, 'OK, here to you.'"

 Proffer: That 1,500 should be in place by the end of this month, or it'll be before then?